AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

   \]
 </figure>

 $$k$$ is the learning rate, which varies the granularity with which we'll correct, hopefully resulting in a smooth correction with no over-reactions.
 Tuning this constant has the greatest effect on how the corrective system behaves; We used a value of around 0.1, which is quite conservative but very smooth given corrections are being made 20 times a second.
+This also prevents the robot from confusing a sudden commanded change in direction with a massive error, given the controller isn't complex enough to model the fact we can't instantaneously change direction.

 The new powers we need to apply to the motors, $$\hat{c'}$$ to reduce the error with respect to the previous $$\hat{c}$$ and error $$\hat{e}$$ is